lwrubel/lc-python-intro/_episodes/12-for-loops.md

 >
 > ~~~
 > total = 0
-> for char in "tin":
+> for char in "loc":
 >     total = total + 1
 > ~~~
 > {: .python}